airgap-it/tezos-rust-sdk/tezos-core/README.md

 ### ed25519

 Enables the default implementation of the ed25519 curve crypto primitives.
-This allows packages like `:tezos-operation` to sign operations with `edsk` private keys.
+This allows crates like `tezos-operation` to sign operations with `edsk` private keys.

 ### secp256_k1

 Enables the default implementation of the ed25519 curve crypto primitives.
-This allows packages like `:tezos-operation` to sign operations with `spsk` private keys.
+This allows crates like `tezos-operation` to sign operations with `spsk` private keys.

 ### p256

 Enables the default implementation of the ed25519 curve crypto primitives.
-This allows packages like `:tezos-operation` to sign operations with `p2sk` private keys.
+This allows crates like `tezos-operation` to sign operations with `p2sk` private keys.

 ### full_crypto